nus-cs2103-AY2223S1/ip/docs/README.md

 Have a long list of tasks?
 Duke can search through it to show you the tasks you want to do.

+### Feature - Local save

+Duke keeps a local copy of all the tasks, so the next time you load him up, he'll know what you still need to do!
+But there is no need because you will never exit the app right?

 ## Usage

 ### `todo` - Add a new Todo task